 Nostalgia fueled a desire for a K1000 of my own, but high prices kept me away.
 I guess I’m not the only nostalgic one!
 I caught a bargain last year on a Pentax ME, and when I wrote about it here I mentioned my K1000 yearnings.
 I forget that my brother reads my blog.
 His Christmas gift to me was this K1000.

-The K1000 brooks none of that auto-exposure nonsense, of course.
+The K1000 brooks none of that auto-exposure nonsense.
 Its only concession to convenience is its light meter, which is powered by a single LR44 cell available at any drug store.
 A needle inside the viewfinder tells you when you’ve properly exposed your shot.
 Adjust aperture and shutter speed until the needle moves into the gap.
 Above the gap, the shot is overexposed; below the gap, it’s underexposed.
 Pro tip: Put a cap on your K1000’s lens when you’re not using it.
-There’s no on-off switch; when light hits the CdS-based light meter, current is drawn and the battery is drained.
-Guess how I learned that.
-But no matter; I set exposure manually and just kept on shooting.
+There’s no on-off switch; when light hits the meter, current is drawn and the battery is drained.

 The top view tells the rest of this camera’s story.
 Its horizontal-travel focal-plane shutter operates from 1 to 1/1000 second, plus bulb.
 You can set it to work with films from 20 to 3200 ASA.
 If you put a flash on its hot shoe, it syncs at 1/60 sec.